 We can provide a grant of up to 25% of the cost of maintenance or replacement of the structure.
 We have discretionary powers to extend this grant and in normal circumstances we will carry out the works ourselves at no cost to the landowner.

-If you want to install an additional stile or gate on a path you must first get authorisation from us.
+If you want to install an additional stile or gate on a path you must first contact us to get authorisation.
 We can only authorise a new stile or gate if it helps control livestock.

 Bridges and culverts